 So you’ve started your Candida Diet, stocked up your fridge with lots of non-starchy vegetables and gone to the health food store to buy all the supplements that you need.
 You’re all ready to go, but there’s one last thing that you need to check.
 Take a good look at the back of those supplement bottles, because there might be some ingredients listed there that can make your Candida worse.

 The trouble is that very few supplements are made specifically for Candida sufferers.
-So for example a supplement for digestive problems might contain dextrose, which is fine for most people, but it could cause a reaction in a Candida sufferer.
-You need to check that ingredient label very carefully before you buy a supplement, and today I’m going to share with you four ingredients that you really should avoid.
+So for example a supplement for digestive problems might contain dextrose, which is fine for most people, but it is just another name for the sugar that a Candida sufferer should be avoiding.
+You need to check that ingredient label very carefully before you buy a supplement.

-Another surprising place to find sugars is Stevia, a natural sweetener derived from a plant found in Paraguay and Brazil.
-Regular Stevia is a great substitute for regular sugar because it satisfies that craving for sweet tastes without raising your blood sugar.
-However, many brands of Stevia contain added glucose, dextrose or Maltodextrin.
-It’s pretty easy to find a Stevia brand that contains no added sugars (here’s an example), just remember to read those ingredient labels!
+Another surprising place to find sugars is in supplements labeled as stevia, a natural sweetener derived from a plant found in Paraguay and Brazil.
+Regular stevia is a great substitute for sugar because it satisfies that craving for sweet tastes without raising your blood sugar.
+However, many brands of stevia contain added glucose or dextrose too.
+It’s pretty easy to find a stevia brand that contains no added sugars (here’s an example), just remember to read those ingredient labels!

 Alcohol

-That all sounds pretty bad, but you may have noticed that alcohol is often present in herbal remedies.
+That all sounds pretty bad, but you may have noticed that small amounts of alcohol are often present in herbal remedies.
 This is mostly because it is a great preservative, but it also enables the herbal remedy to be administered in a liquid form, improving absorption among those with digestive problems.

 You should also know that there are some great supplements out there that use alcohol as a part of the manufacturing process and as a preservative.
-One example of this is Candidate, an herbal supplement made by Native Remedies.
-Although this does contain a small amount of ethanol, it is still a very useful supplement for reducing Candida symptoms.
+Although they does contain a small amount of ethanol, they can still be very useful supplements for reducing Candida symptoms.

 So what’s the verdict on alcohol in supplements?
 I would recommend that you avoid it if possible, but if there is an herbal remedy that you really like, there’s no harm in trying it.
-Additionally, some herbal remedies are available both with and without alcohol, in which case you should seek out the non-alcoholic version.
-For example, if you take bitters for your digestion, look for a brand of noon-alcoholic Swedish bitters instead.
+Additionally, some herbal remedies are available both with and without alcohol, in which case you should seek out the non-alcoholic version if possible.
+For example, if you take bitters for your digestion, look for a brand of non-alcoholic Swedish bitters instead.

 If you’re looking for more information, the Ultimate Candida Diet program contains lots more on how to choose effective antifungals, probiotics and detox supplements.